 Of the five ceramic pots, we preferred the ergonomics of the Brajttt six-inch porcelain and D'vine terracotta cylinders for easy use and efficient design.
 Comparatively, the Zoutog succulent pots were a bit too small to be considered versatile, and the Rivet plant stand was sometimes a burden to carry or move.
 And while the Brajttt succulent pots were easy to plant and had a functional design, they too are limited in the types of plants they can accommodate.

-Whether you're a seasoned green thumb or an amateur plant parent, we've got the best recommendations on flower pots available in 2021.
-It's our hope that this detailed and multi-faceted review can provide some insight that will prove valuable when purchasing your next plant container.
+Whether you're a seasoned green thumb or an amateur plant parent, we've got the best recommendations on flower pots.
+We hope our detailed and multi-faceted review provides valuable insight when purchasing your next plant container.
 There are tons of options out there, and making an informed decision is important not only for your satisfaction but also for the health and happiness of your beloved greenery.
 But the choice doesn't have to be stressful!
 Now that you've read our in-depth impressions on these various flower pots, we hope that you can pick out the perfect pot for your picky plants!

 — Rob Woodworth